qmisr/changelog_data/README.md

 # How to improve this work

+You are welcome to report bugs and suggest improvements by creating [new issues](https://github.com/qmisr/changelog_data/issues/new)

 The main functions are in utils.py.
 You can clone this work and re-use and send a pull request for any improvements you make.
 You can also review utils.py and add comments by clicking on the line numbers to open issues.